 vii) Health Benefits

-Any form of the workout comes with potential health benefits.
-It does help to make note of the varying health benefits of a rowing machine compared to an elliptical workout.
+Any form of workout comes with potential health benefits.
+It does help to note the varying health benefits of a rowing machine compared to an elliptical workout.
 The rowing machine has a significant training impact on the back and arms.

 This form of exercise can help strengthen the arms and back and is also instrumental in correcting poor posture.
-For desk workers, fatigue can lead to a hunched posture, which then leads to a weak lower back.
+Unfortunately, fatigue can lead to a hunched posture for desk workers, which then leads to a weak lower back.
 A commonly seen sign of this widespread health issue is a curved spine.

-The rowing machine requires a straight-back posture to train the muscles, which can correct postural issues, strengthen a weak back, and correct a curved spine.
+The rowing machine requires a straight-back posture to train the muscles, correct postural issues, strengthen a weak back and correct a curved spine.

-Now while the rowing machine has positive impacts on various muscle groups in the upper and lower body, it does not have the same impact on the skeleton system.
+While the rowing machine has positive impacts on various muscle groups in the upper and lower body, it does not have the same impact on the skeleton system.
 So when it comes to elliptical vs rowing machine you might find different thoughts on different forums, but the reality is ellipticals are more useful for skeletons.

 This is especially true for those with osteoporosis who can benefit significantly more from a weight-bearing workout on a rowing machine, which is also a significantly milder exercise routine.

-In some cases, rowing machine use can prove adverse for seniors; thus, consulting a doctor prior to taking up strenuous rowing machine workouts is advised.
+In some cases, rowing machine use can prove adverse for seniors; thus, consulting a doctor before taking up strenuous rowing machine workouts is advised.

 If you are reading this comparison of rowing vs. elliptical machines with the intention of purchasing one or the other, it does help to understand cost variations between the two.

-Compared to an elliptical machine, the mechanical simplicity of a rowing machine often means that the rowing machine is likely to cost significantly lesser.
+Compared to an elliptical, the mechanical simplicity of a rowing machine often means that the rowing machine is likely to cost significantly lesser.